 JOSEP does not publish manuscripts that present descriptive, experimental, or applied research projects, general overviews, literature reviews, annotated bibliographies, book or media reviews, unsolicited editorials, position papers, program or product descriptions, term papers, theses or dissertations, personal experiences or stories, media portrayals, or poetry.
 JOSEP cannot publish manuscripts that contain content that has previously been published elsewhere or that is primarily designed to advertise a commercially available product.

 JOSEP is interested in publishing articles that highlight special education preparation practices from around the globe.
 The International Spotlight is tailored for article contributions that discuss country specific special education preparation policies and practices.
-International Spotlight submissions will need to provide readers with country specific context and laws before discussing evidence-based instructional strategies, technologies, procedures, or techniques.
+International Spotlight submissions will need to provide readers with country specific context and laws before discussing current issues pertaining to special education and teacher preparation in that country/region.
 International Spotlight submissions may outline interesting local initiatives that can generalize to historical, social, and global trends.

 Hallmarks of APA style are objectivity, precision, and clarity.
 For JOSEP, these principles are applied when authors: